Bone Marrow Transplant: You can be a Donor

 However, it's important to encourage family and friends to join!

-70 percent of those needing a BMT using donor marrow are unable to have one because a suitable bone marrow donor cannot be found
+70 percent of those needing a bone marrow transplant using donor stem cells are unable to have one because a suitable bone marrow donor cannot be found

 Your animated guide to becoming a bone marrow donor.
-Steve Coogan narrates.
 Find out everything you ever wanted to know about donation, from joining the register to what happens if you are a match.

-21 year old Calum's video diary of his blood stem cell (or bone marrow) donation via PBSC.
+The Donor's Experience: 21 year old Calum's video diary of his bone marrow donation

 Rhonda Christenson was diagnosed with leukemia in 2007.
 Three months into her treatment, she was told that she needed a bone marrow transplant to survive.
 Chances of a perfect match were 1 in 20,000.

-What are stem cells?
-How can they be used for medical benefit?
+What is the bone marrow?
+How can it be used for medical benefit?

 A part of your bones called “bone marrow” makes blood cells.
 Marrow is the soft, spongy tissue inside bones.
 It contains cells called “hematopoietic” stem cells (pronounced he-mah-tuh-poy-ET-ick).
 These cells can turn into several other types of cells.
 They can turn into more bone marrow cells.
 Or they can turn into any type of blood cell.
 Here is a short educational film by the Irish Stem Cell Foundation